thompsonhu/weiboSpyder/README.md

 After running the script, you will get the `usetinfo.txt` and `weiboContent.txt`.

-Enjoy your selenium and sina weibo now!
+Enjoy your selenium and sina weibo now!!!

 # Reference
 [weibospider](https://github.com/nangongtianyi/weibospider)